EB-1C Denial: Top 6 reasons for Rejection, Denial Rate | VisaNation

 EB-1C Background

-Requirements for you
+Requirements for the Beneficiary

-You must have maintained employment with the company for at least one continuous year in the three years leading up to your green card petition.
-You must also have the intention of immigrating to the U.S. to work in an executive or managerial capacity for the employer.
+• You must have maintained employment with the company for at least one continuous year in the three years leading up to your green card petition.

-Requirements for your employer
+Requirements for the Employer

-Your employer must be a U.S. employer that has been doing business in the U.S. for at least one year.
-They must also have an office, branch, or affiliate overseas that has employed you for this transfer.
+• Your employer must be a U.S. employer that has been doing business in the U.S. for at least one year.

 Why Was My EB-1C Denied?